Halftime Snacks Every Athlete Needs to Refuel

 Sports drinks for carbohydrate and fluids

-Some athletes find that it too hard to eat food during a game or intense practice.
-In this case, drinking a sports drink containing sodium can be helpful.
+When athletes find it too hard to eat food during a game or intense practice I recommend soccer players drink a sports drink containing sodium and glucose (sugar).

 Studies show that the combination of sodium and glucose (sugar) increase absorption and the desire to drink.
 (2)